angrybacon/doomsday-wiki/markdown/articles/2019/04/29/ddeft-guide.md

 LED
 LED
 Collective Brutality
-DD
+Dd
 :::

 ## Act on Impulse

-Act on Impulse allows for more traditional piles when you only have 3 mana post-DD, and can't cast Experimental Frenzy.
+Act on Impulse allows for more traditional piles when you only have 3 mana post-Dd, and can't cast Experimental Frenzy.

 Using Conjurer's Bauble with Act on Impulse allows for some classic Doomsday piles without Frenzy.
 Conjurer's Bauble allows you to get 6 Storm with 5 cards